EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 should build it yourself, fresh, but you could then publish your custom image to make it easier for yourself to re-use).

-The image includes all of the depenencies you need to run an SSH service, for a Docker client, the d.rymcg.tech tools, and a full Emacs and web browser develoment environment.
-You will be able to connect to the container via SSH, enable X11 forwarding, and able to run its graphical applications (eg. Emacs and Firefox) remotely from your local client computer.
-Although Emacs can also be used from a terminal user interface (`emacs -nw`), having a fully graphical Firefox allows you to do maintainance tasks like view the Traefik dashboard (which is not normally accessible, except through local SSH forward.
-X11 forwarding allows you to view the dashboard from a third device, your client laptop).
+You will be able to connect to the container via SSH, enable X11 forwarding, and be able to run its graphical applications (eg. Emacs and Firefox) remotely from your local client computer.
+Although Emacs can also be used from a terminal user interface (`emacs -nw`), having a fully graphical Firefox is helpful to do maintainance tasks like view the Traefik dashboard (which is not normally accessible, except through local SSH forward.
+X11 forwarding allows you to view the dashboard from a third device: your client laptop).

 ```
 ## Build the image - be patient!